EngineerTheWay/portfolio/src/content/blog/how-chatgpt-helped-my-career.md

 - **Clarifying My Career Direction:** I used ChatGPT to analyze potential career paths that aligned with my goals, interests, and ideal lifestyle.

-- **Researching Schools:** It helped me compare business school programs based on culture, lifestyle, and fit, not just rankings.
+- **Researching Schools:** It helped me make grounded decisions about what programs would be best for me to pursue with my GI Bill after seperation.

 - **Prioritizing Certifications:** It helped me narrow down what certifications and trainings were worth pursuing (and what weren’t) based on my goals.

 - **Staying Accountable:** I set up rules and guidelines in my chats to help me stay focused and take consistent action.